m2sousa/chaos-based_cryptography/README.md

 * Add the .bib support report
 * Add an introduction to README.md
+* Seg fault happens everytime the plot figure are closed (prob. an issue of the lib ?)
 * Getters need optimization to reduce exec time

 References